ondrej-kvasnovsky/Handbook-of-Hidden-Data-Scientist/basics/files.md

 # Files

-Before we start working with files we need to set working directory.When we set working directory, all the files will be automatically stored there.
+Before we start working with files we need to set working directory using `setwd()` function.
+When we set working directory, all the files will be automatically stored there.

+### Functions

+Here is few functions that might be handy while working with files.

 `getwd()` returns current working directory.